espanso/espanso/install/linux.md

 > For more information about this method, check out the [snap page](https://snapcraft.io/espanso).

+> **Important**: if you are upgrading espanso, after the previous command, execute `espanso unregister` in the terminal.

 You should now have espanso installed in your system.
 To start it, type the following command:

 ```